ndry/tantalum-ts/README.md

 # Fork note

-This fork is a typescript translation of the original javascript implementation, which I made to closely inspect the code structure.
-Its crossbrowser support may have shrunk in old browsers.
+This fork is a typescript translation/adaptation of the original javascript implementation.
+I worked on this adaptation to closely inspect how The Tantalum Renderer works, so it does not exactly repeats the original source code, but it fully replicates the original functionallity.
+The crossbrowser support may have shrunk in old browsers.

 The original README content follows below, except the Compilation section, which was updated.